 Like most people in America, every native plant in America has a few different names.
 Plant names fall into two categories: common names or Latin names.

-• The common name is a plant’s nickname: it’s a name given generations before, and most of the time is inspired by how the plant looks or behaves (Bee Balm is a good example)
+Common names are given generations before, and most of the time is inspired by how the plant looks or behaves (Bee Balm is a good example).

-• The Latin name is a plant’s first name and last name: and just like a person or an actor in the Screen Actors Guild, there is only one first-name-last-name per plant
+And just like a person or an actor in the Screen Actors Guild, there is only one Latin name per plant.

 Let’s dig into both these types of names and lend some confidence as to when (and why) you might need to find a plant’s Latin name.